mcgurk/Linux-Arduino-Serial-Joystick/README.md

 # Linux-Arduino-Serial-Joystick

+If you just want easy way to connect e.g. controllers, keyboard or mouse to computer, go to https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter.
+If you can't/don't want to use USB, keep reading.

 ### Short version
 Convert (game)controller signals with Arduino or ESP8266 to Serial TTL -signal and use it in Linux like any other joystick (/dev/input/jsX).